jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 > If the `async` keyword doesn't make a method asynchronous then what does?

-## What Makes a Method Asynchronous Then?
+## What Makes A Method Asynchronous Then?

 Well - it's not the `async` keyword as we learned.
 Go figure.